wexi/amforth-shadow/doc/source/TG/Implementation.rst

 :command:`ABORT` and :command:`ABORT"`
 use them internally.

-The :command:`THROW` codes -1, -2 and -13 work as
-specified.

 The implementation is based upon a variable HANDLER which holds the current return stack pointer position.
 This variable is a USER variable.